 "When we were growing up as children, Santa used to send an elf to our home.
 And the elf used to watch during the day and report to Santa at night," Bell told CNBC.
 "Once an elf receives his name that's when it gets Christmas magic and comes to life."

 That childhood tradition became the book, which eventually inspired the holiday special that’s set to air a number of times throughout December.
-And if your kid is anything like mine, you’ll be watching most of the showtimes as they air.
+And if your kid is anything like mine, you’ll be watching it again and again.